canmom/canmom.github.io/fiction/summoning.md

 With your left hand---your right was strangely still, but you could scarce trust it in deeds such as this---with your left hand, you unlaced his braies, and you could feel his penis shivering underneath.
 Tentatively, you ran your fingers along it... and he let out a breath, wreathing you briefly in fog.

+You pushed your fingers against the sides, testing the firmness, the way it would bounce.
+You started to move the skin up and down a little, like you would with your own, and he giggled, but laid a hand on your chest.

-And then, it was your turn.
+So it was your turn.
 You had worn braies with a codpiece, and this you raised, tugging it open to allow a small gap.

 "Now," he said, "shall we perhaps---" but you were already guiding his penis into the opening you'd made, pressing your knees together to squeeze tight.
 Oh, and of course, trying not to shiver too much.
 It struck you as a terribly queer sensation, having this warm part of another body intervening like this, snugly pushing up against the perineum.

 Such a vivid memory!
 I suppose it is rather recent.

-He started to push backwards and forwards, his breath so warm on your shoulder and God!, it was so different to when you were alone.
-You set your idle hands to work on his shoulders, helping him find a rhythm you both liked...
+He started to push backwards and forwards, his unsteady breath so hot on your shoulder and God!, it was so different to when you were alone.
+You set your idle hands to work on his shoulders, helping him find a rhythm you both liked... you could a smile playing across his face, almost a disbelief that could be happening, as if to echo your own feelings.

 ...and, ah.
-That's when it happened.
+That's when *that* happened.

 Your first sign that something was wrong came as your right arm made a sudden fist, and struck him across the jaw.
 You seized it and twisted yourself against the wall, and how funny that he should come at that moment, spraying the sacred fluid all over your tunic in a way you'd never be able to explain.
 You saw hurt in his eyes in that brief moment---but oh, you had larger problems!

 You held the arm down with all the force your puny body could muster, but your skin was boiling, demons manifesting in it as if from nowhere.
-You spared a brief glance to the stain on your tunic, half-expecting it to be boiling away, but no, it remained as it was... this power came from elsewhere, your master?
-Oh, as if there could be doubt!
+You spared a brief glance to the stain on your tunic, half-expecting it to turn to smoke as its magic was exhausted, but no, it remained as it was... which meant this power came from someone else.
+The master.

 The boils burst.
 The demons inside flared into brilliant life.
 For a moment, you were no longer hiding in a dilapidated barn in an empty forest, but back at the fair, surrounded by lanterns, bright clothes, and sizzling meat.
-Then, it was over---the lights in your arm rising up into the sky, pointing directly to you.
+Then, it was over---the lights born from your arm rising up into the sky, pointing directly to you.
 Your right arm had reduced almost to the bone, all the flesh eaten by these demons... you fell to the ground, screaming and writhing, and saw little more.

+---

-But soon enough, you awoke---where else?---in your master's chamber.
+And soon enough, you awoke---where else?---in your master's chamber.
 He sat in his great chair, with its clawed feet and stained surface, legs sprawling, leaning forward to put the weight on his knees.
 His gaze bore into you: a basilisk stare, unblinking.

 With a sick lurch, you saw that your actor was there also, sat beside you on the stone floor.
 A large bruise swelled on his cheek, breaking the elegant lines of his face.
 You hoped it wasn't your arm.
 He met your gaze, eyes wide with terror.